milkbottledude/woodlands-jb_tracker/README.md

 ```

-In line 1, I iterate through the indexes in the 'x-coords' list, since it has the same number of values in the list 'y-coords'.
+In line 1, I iterate through 🔁 the indexes in the 'x-coords' list, since it has the same number of values in the list 'y-coords'.
 Then I get the pair of centre coordinates in Lines 2 and 3.

-Line 4 defines the inverted sigmoid formula we came up with earlier, the **numpy** package comes in handy here to get Euler's number, '*e*'.
+Line 4 defines the inverted sigmoid formula we came up with earlier.
+The **numpy** package comes in handy here to get Euler's number, '*e*'.

 The x-coordinate value is subbed into the formula, and Line 5 checks if the actual y-coordinate value is greater or smaller than the y value from the formula.

-If the actual centre coordinate lies below the curve, that means it belongs to the road going to Johor, otherwise it belongs to the road headed to Woodlands.
+If the actual centre coordinate lies below the curve ⬇️, that means it belongs to the road going to Johor, otherwise it belongs to the road headed to Woodlands.
 Lines 6 to 10 append the coordinates to the correct lists mentioned above in Lines 1 to 4.

-To make sure all the points were classified properly, I made a simple coloured scatterplot using Matplotlib
+To make sure all the points were classified properly, I made a simple coloured scatterplot using Matplotlib 🔴🔵📈

 ```
 1   plt.xlim(0, 1)